CoderDojoTC/micropython/docs/intro/03-potentiometer.md

 ![](../img/pot-circuit-diagram.png)

+1. Connect the top rail of the potentiometer to row 6 which is the ADC_VREF pin.
+2. Connect the center tap to row 10 which is ADC0
+3. Connect row 8 to the bottom rail of the potentiometer to the Analog Ground (AGND) pin

 Note: to get an accurate noise-free reading from the potentiometer you must use the ADC_VREF and the AGND pins.
 These are special pins designed to reduce the noise on the power areas of the pico.

 ## Sample Code To Print Potentiometer Values